LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Runs before the Lilia framework finishes loading, allowing for pre-initialization setup.

+**When Called**

+This hook is triggered when:
+- The Lilia framework is about to finish loading
+- Pre-initialization setup is being performed
+- Before the main framework initialization
+- During system startup

 **Parameters**

 * `nil` (*nil*): This function does not return a value.